dashpay/docs-platform/docs/sdk-js/examples/receive-money-and-check-balance.md

-## Receive money and display balance
+# Receive money and display balance

+## Initialize client

 Initialize the SDK Client with your [generated mnemonic](https://dashplatform.readme.io/docs/dash-sdk-examples-generate-a-new-mnemonic) passed as an option.